Franco-Dutch War: Flanders and the Franche-Comté

-In the spring of 1674, the French invaded the Spanish province of Franche-Comté and over-ran the entire province in less than six weeks.
+In the spring of 1674, the French invaded the region of Franche-Comté within the Holy Roman Empire, and occupied the Free County of Burgundy, held by the Spanish Habsburgs, also capturing the Free City of Besançon.
+They overran the entire province in less than six weeks.
 French troops then reinforced Condé's army in the Spanish Netherlands, who were outnumbered by the main Allied field army.
 William invaded French Flanders, hoping to recapture the Spanish possession of Charleroi and take Oudenarde, but was halted by Condé at the Battle of Seneffe.
 While both sides claimed victory, the appalling casualties confirmed Louis' preference for positional warfare, ushering in a period where siege and manoeuvre dominated military tactics.

 One of the biggest obstacles to Allied success in Flanders was their diverging objectives; the Imperials wanted to prevent reinforcements reaching Turenne in the Rhineland while the Spanish aimed at recovering losses in the Spanish Netherlands.
 The Dutch were further split by internal disputes; the powerful Amsterdam mercantile body were anxious to end an expensive war once their commercial interests were secured, while William saw France as a long-term threat that had to be defeated.
 This conflict increased once ending the war became a distinct possibility with the recapture of Grave in October 1674, leaving only Maastricht.